 Allegations concerning an Authorised Officer should be referred directly to another Authorised Officer or to the CEO.

 The Authorised Officers to whom internal PIDs can be made in TEQSA are:

 The Authorised Officers may be contacted by:

-- telephone: 1300 739 585 - ask for the Chief Executive Officer, the Director, Corporate or the General Counsel or for other groups within TEQSA.
+- telephone: 1300 739 585 - ask for the Chief Executive Officer, the Executive Director, Regulatory Operations, the Director, Corporate, the General Counsel or for other groups within TEQSA.